blueimp/aws-smtp-relay/README.md

 ### Filtering

-By setting the environment variable `EMAIL_DENY_REGEX`, the relay will not allow the emails to be sent if the `from` field matches a specific regex.
+By setting the environment variable `EMAIL_DENY_REGEX`, the relay will not allow the emails to be sent if the `to` or `from` fields match the regex.

-The following example will prevent emails being sent when the `from` email domain `example.com` and the email address `test@test.com`.

 ```shell script
 export EMAIL_DENY_REGEX="(.*@example.com$)|(test@test.com)"